get4prince/socket-basic/readme.md

 });
 Then if you refresh a tab several times you can see it in action:

-A console displaying several messages, indicating that some users have connected and disconnected
+A console displaying several messages, indicating that some users have connected and disconnected.